dreoporto/ptmlib/README.md

 ## ptmlib.model_tools.load_or_fit_model()

-The `ptmlib.model_tools.load_or_fit_model()` function makes it easy to train and save a model for later use, in cases where you may need to stop and restart work in Jupyter or your IDE *after* model training has completed.
+The `ptmlib.model_tools.load_or_fit_model()` function makes it easy to train and save a TensorFlow model for later use, in cases where you may need to stop and restart work in Jupyter or your IDE *after* model training has completed.
 This can be very helpful when working through a long and detailed notebook with multiple example models, where some models take significant time to train.
 You can avoid repeatedly training models you are satisfied with and have completed, and still close and reopen your notebook as needed.

 ### Example Usage: